 CDCR embraces water conservation as a standard way of prison operations

-- Continue to monitor and record water data from each institution on a monthly basis to use as a planning tool for future water conservation projects.
+- Continue to monitor and record water data from each institution on a monthly basis to use as a planning tool for future water efficiency and conservation projects.

 - Update CDCR’s Best Management Practices (BMPs) for water conservation, to ensure CDCR is on track to meet or exceed the State’s water conservation goals and mandates.

-- Continue to investigate opportunities for financing or grants for water efficiency projects throughout the Department.
+- Continue to investigate opportunities for financing or grants for water efficiency projects through external business partnerships.